Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Introduction

 In section \ref{sect:related}, we review how XAI methods have been evaluated in the literature and focus on the challenges in their interpretation.
 In section \ref{subsection:data}, we introduce the aforementioned synthetic dataset.
 For this paper, specifically a 10-class dataset is used to compare 9 different XAI methods.
 Each data sample consists of an object with a simple shape and its corresponding heatmap designed to be numerically unambiguous.
-More precisely, the correctness of heatmaps can be verified in a simple and objective way through the computation of recall and precision, i.e. by computing pixel-wise hits and misses.
-The rest of section \ref{section:method} describes the implementation of neural network training, validation and evaluation processes, followed by the description of \textit{five-band-score}, a metric defined to capture quantities such as recall and precision that take into account the distinct meaningful regions in heatmaps.
+The shapes and colours are computed through Algorithm 1 and 2 using modifications of standard mathematical formulas (equation of ellipse etc); github link is available for details.
+More precisely, the correctness of heatmaps can be verified in a simple and objective way through the computation of recall and precision.
+The rest of section \ref{section:method} describes the implementation of neural network training for ResNet34 (henceforth ResNet), AlexNet and VGG, followed by validation and evaluation processes, followed by the description of \textit{five-band-score}, a metric defined to capture quantities such as recall and precision that take into account the distinct meaningful regions in heatmaps.
+We have also introduced \textit{mabCAM}, a generic framework to generate heatmaps akin to semantic segmentation process that is compatible with the framework described by our synthetic heatmaps.
 Section \ref{section:discussion} discusses the recall-precision results and ROC curves.
-Finally, we conclude with recommendations on which methods are possibly useful on specific cases and provide some caveats.
+Finally, we conclude with recommendations and provide some caveats.
 Note: though heatmaps are sometimes interchangeably called saliency map, we only refer to them as heatmaps here because we want to distinguish them from XAI method whose name is Saliency.